 For the second straight season — with the 2020 season being canceled due to COVID-19 — the Dolphinos, the nickname of the Men's Club Soccer Team, have earned a bid to the NIRSA National Championship in Foley, Ala.

 Despite holding visiting Princeton scoreless to the 84th minute, the final whistle blew on a 1-0 loss to Penn men’s soccer.

 As the fall sports seasons are drawing to a close and winter seasons are opening up, multiple sports are in play.
 Here is a look into the multitude of games and events over the weekend.

 Two goals from Brown netted just five minutes apart finally severed Penn men’s soccer’s five-match undefeated streak.

-The Daily Pennsylvanian asked Penn men's soccer's Joey Bhangdia 15 questions about his sport, his time at Penn, and his life overall.
-Here’s what the senior midfielder had to say.
+The Daily Pennsylvanian asked Ben Stitz of Penn men's soccer 15 questions about his sport, his time at Penn, and what he’s learned as a Penn student-athlete.
+Here’s what the senior had to say.